Copyright and what this blog is about

 Please do not quote material by Arnold (Joseph) Toynbee or others which is not in the public domain without permission from the copyright holder.
 Material written by me is copyright.

-This blog generates no revenue.
+This blog generates no revenue for me or for anyone.
 It presents a tiny part of Toynbee’s œuvre in a fragmented form.

 It contains no links to sites offering illegal downloads of books.